White supremacist pleads guilty to NYC sword killing

 Jackson had been scheduled to stand trial Wednesday.
 A judge had ruled that jurors would hear his detailed confession.

-He faces life in prison when he is sentenced on Feb.
+He faces life in prison when he is sentenced Feb.
 13 for his plea to murder charges.

+Caughman, who was remembered as a gentleman and a good neighbor, was alone and collecting bottles for recycling when he was attacked from behind with a sword.
+He staggered, bleeding, into a police station and died at a hospital.

+Jackson is from Baltimore and a veteran who served in Afghanistan.
+Family friends said previously that the allegations were out of line with how he was raised, in a tolerant and liberal middle-class family.